CDA Program Awardees

 This is a list of the current and past awardees from the REACH Equity Career Development Awards program.
 If you are interested in applying for the program, please visit this page to learn more about this opportunity, the application requirements, and more.
 The Career Development Awards are intended to provide career development support to early-stage investigators proposing rigorous research to develop or test interventions which address the Duke Center for Research to Advance Healthcare Equity Theme.

-This program is led by REACH Equity’s Investigator Development Core (IDC), please visit their page here for more information about IDC.
+This program is led by REACH Equity’s Investigator Development Core (IDC), please visit their page here for more information about the IDC.